-- (a) all storm-water deposited upon, and transferred through, the developed site during a 5% AEP event is collected and conveyed by underground pipes to a legal point of discharge nominated by the Responsible Authority; - (b) all storm-water runoff originating from, or currently flowing through, the developed site in a 1% AEP rainfall event is collected and conveyed by secure overland and/or underground flood pathways to a legal point of discharge identified by the Responsible Authority; - (c) a maximum discharge rate from the site be determined by computations to the satisfaction of the Responsible Authority; - storm-water drainage plans for the development incorporate measures to enhance the quality of water discharged from the site and to protect downstream infrastructure and waterways; - (e) relocation of any Council exiting drainage infrastructure must be carried out in accordance with plans and specifications, approved by the Responsible Authority; and - (f) unless agreed otherwise, the drainage design must be generally in accordance with the accepted Stormwater Drainage report prepared by Chris Smith & Associates (Reference: 17113). - (27) All infrastructure created by this development, and passing into the ownership and control of Council, must be maintained by the developer for a period of 3 months following practical completion, and the developer must thereafter accept liability for correcting defects that become evident during the following 9 months in accordance with Council's Infrastructure Design Manual and to the satisfaction of the Responsible Authority. - (28) Prior to the commencement of use of the development authorised by this permit, the developer must provide the Responsible Authority with a maintenance bond(s) for the total costs of roads, drainage and landscaping works passing into the ownership and control of the Council.
-Bonds are to be calculated on excluding GST amounts and based on the priced Bill of Quantities, and lodged with Council for the term of the Defect Liability Period, being a minimum twelve (12) month period.

-The Authority will hold the bond(s) until any and all defects notified to the developer before or during the liability period have been made good to the satisfaction of the authority.
-A request must be made to Council for their release and maintenance bond(s) shall be to the following values:

-- (a) equal to 5% of roads, drainage and hard landscaping related infrastructure; and - (b) a percentage of the replacement costs for all soft landscaping - (29) Prior to the commencement of the use of the development authorised by this permit the developer must provide as-constructed information for all infrastructure created by this development, and passing into the ownership and control of Council in accordance with Council's Infrastructure Design Manual, and be submitted to and approved by the Responsible Authority.
-The following must be submitted: - (a) an assets statement for each street; - (b) 'as constructed' information for the entire work in each development stage detailing information as listed in the council's Infrastructure Design Manual; and - (c) information to be presented in pdf., dwg. and D, O and R SPEC formats as appropriate, unless otherwise agreed in writing by the Authority.
+Moira Planning Scheme Amendment C88 Panel Report 3 June 2019 suitably qualified person to the satisfaction of the Responsible Authority.
+In particular the nust demonstrate: (a) all storm-water deposited upon, and transferred through, the developed site during a 5% AEP event is collected and conveyed by underground pipes to a legal point of discharge nominated by the Responsible Authority; (b) all storm-water runoff originating from, or currently flowing through, the developed site in a 1% AEP rainfall event is collected and conveyed by secure overland and/or underground flood pathways to a legal point of discharge identified by the Responsible Authority; (c) a maximum discharge rate from the site be determined by computations to the satisfaction of the Responsible Authority; (d) storm-water drainage plans for the development incorporate measures to enhance the quality of water discharged from the site and to protect downstream infrastructure and waterways; (e) relocation of any Council exiting drainage infrastructure must be carried out in accordance with plans and specifications, approved by the Responsible Authority; and (f) unless agreed otherwise, the drainage design must be generally in accordance with the accepted Stormwater Drainage report prepared by Chris Smith & Associates (Reference: 17113).
+27) Coun comp evide Il infrastructure created by this development, and passing into the ownership and control of ouncil, must be maintained by the developer for a period of 3 months following practical ompletion, and the developer must thereafter accept liability for correcting defects that become vident during the following 9 months in accordance with Council's Infrastructure Design lanual and to the satisfaction of the Responsible Authority. must provide the Responsible Authority with a maintenance bond(s) for the total co drainage and landscaping works passing into the ownership and control of the Cou are to be calculated on excluding GST amounts and based on the priced Bill of Qu to the commencement of use of the development authorised by this permit, the developer provide the Responsible Authority with a maintenance bond(s) for the total costs of roads, age and landscaping works passing into the ownership and control of the Council.
+Bonds be calculated on excluding GST amounts and based on the priced Bill of Quantities, and d with Council for the term of the Defect Liability Period, being a minimum twelve (12) n period. during Authority will hold the bond(s) until any and all defects notified to the developer before or g the liability period have been made good to the satisfaction of the authority.
+A request be made to Council for their release and maintenance bond(s) shall be to the following s: (a) equal to 5% of roads, drainage and hard landscaping related infrastructure; and (b) a percentage of the replacement costs for all soft landscaping 29) Prior to the commencement of the use of the development authorised by this permit the developer must provide as-constructed information for all infrastructure created by this development, and passing into the ownership and control of Council in accordance with Council's Infrastructure Design Manual, and be submitted to and approved by the Responsible Authority.
+The following must be submitted: (a) an assets statement for each street; (b) 'as constructed' information for the entire work in each development stage detailing information as listed in the council's Infrastructure Design Manual; and (c) information to be presented in pdf., dwg. and D, O and R SPEC formats as appropriate, unless otherwise agreed in writing by the Authority. iccued .
+Data paymit comes into Signature for the responsible